 - What kind of adopter of new products are they (early adopter vs. laggard)?

-- How hard are easy is it for them to substitute products
+- How hard or easy is it for them to substitute products?

 - What is the depth of your experience/relationships in their industry?

-The answers to these types of questions help you determine what exactly constitutes a good customers, craft segments and will impact your pricing, positioning and packaging strategies.
+The answers to these questions help you determine what constitutes a good customer, and craft segments and will impact your pricing, positioning, and packaging strategies.

 Buy Your Best-Practices Workbook